dorotheapfeiffer/vmm-essdat/README.md

 But even with the offset the time range covered is only 32 * 102.4 us = 3278.8 us = 3.3 ms. Therefore every
 3.3 ms 42 bit time markers are send by the FEC card.
 All the offsets always refer to the previous time marker sent for the particular VMM.
 The EFU now takes the time markers and the offset and calculates the srs_timestamp from it in unit [ns].
-If one analyses a pcapng file, the vmm-sdat analysis code carries out the same steps that are done in the EFU.
+If one analyses a pcapng file, the vmm-essdat analysis code carries out the same steps that are done in the EFU.
 The chiptime is calculated from BCID and TDC, the srs_timestamp is calculated from the last time marker and the offsets.